 Hala Moddelmog is President and Chief Executive Officer of the Woodruff Arts Center.
 Moddelmog has spent 30 years in president and CEO roles and has served as a corporate director for four NYSE companies and a Carlyle Group private portfolio company board.
 Her career has been spent almost entirely in Atlanta.

-Moddelmog became the Arts Center CEO in September 2020 after serving for six years as the first female President and CEO of the Metro Atlanta Chamber, where she represented more than 15 Fortune 500 companies in the country’s ninth largest metro.
+Moddelmog became the Arts Center CEO in September 2020 after serving for six years as the first female President and CEO of the Metro Atlanta Chamber, where she represented more than 15 Fortune 500 companies in the country’s eighth largest metro.
 Prior to that role, Moddelmog was President of Atlanta-based Arby’s Restaurant Group, then a division of the Wendy’s Arby’s group, where she dramatically improved the company’s financial performance, tripling net income.

 Moddelmog has spent nearly a decade serving in volunteer leadership at the Arts Center.
 She served on the Woodruff Arts Center Board of Trustees from 2011–2017 and has served on the Woodruff Governing Board since 2017.
 Concurrently she also served on the Alliance Theatre Board of Directors from 2011–2020 and led the Alliance Theatre Board as co-chair from 2017–2019.

 Moddelmog currently serves as a director on the boards of FleetCor Technologies (NYSE:FLT) and Lamb Weston (NYSE:LW).
 Her involvement in Atlanta’s nonprofit community currently includes serving on the Board of Trustees of Children’s Healthcare of Atlanta, and the Executive Committee of Midtown Alliance.

 Moddelmog lives in Ansley Park with her husband, Steve.
 They have two adult children, two sons-in-law, a granddaughter, and a grandson.